-This state-of-the-art unit contains multiple brand new facilities that will be used in the working of the dairy.
-Some notable facilities include: a double 8 herring bone rapid exit milking parlor, a working area capable of recording daily body weights and animal activity measurements, a building with conference and class rooms and 3 offices, laboratory facilities, a solid manure separation building, neo-natal calf raising area housing and feeding 50 baby calves, a feed mixing building for housing and mixing feeds, 6 above ground bunker silos, 2 hay storage sheds, and a maintenance shop for equipment storage.
+The Little River Unit contains multiple facilities used for dairy and environmental research.
+Some notable facilities include: Lely automatic milking systems, a double 8 herring bone rapid exit milking parlor, a working area capable of recording daily body weights and animal activity measurements, a building with conference and class rooms and 3 offices, laboratory facilities, a solid manure separation building, neo-natal calf raising area housing and feeding calves, a feed mixing building for housing and mixing feeds, above ground bunker silos, hay storage sheds, a free-stall barn capable of housing more than 250 lactating cattle, and a maintenance shop for equipment repair and storage.

-Aside from Holstein production and milking, the ETREC – Little River Unit is also home to a few crop research projects including 200 acres of production cropland, and 50 acres of pasture.
-The unit also produces it’s own hay and corn silage.
+Aside from Holstein production and milking, the ETREC – Little River Unit is also home to a few crop research projects including 200 acres of production cropland, and 100 acres of pasture.
+The unit also produces its own hay and corn silage.

 Contact the Little River Unit: